I use Windows Server 2008 R2

 |

-ESET has obtained replacement certificates to sign binaries of its Windows products because ESET’s SHA-1 code signing certificates are expiring in a short time.
+ESET has obtained replacement certificates to sign binaries of its Windows applications because ESET’s SHA-1 code signing certificates are expiring in a short time.

-Operating systems or ESET products without SHA-2 support might stop working.
+Operating systems or ESET applications without SHA-2 support might stop working.

 See the following page for details on how to resolve it: SHA-2 required compatibility